50 Ways To Leave Your Lover or To Use Baking Soda

 - For extra clean baby toys, use 4 tablespoons of soda in 1 quart of water to wash.

 - Soak household sponges in the same solution as used in #11 above.
 Wring them out and for the kitchen, microwave sponges for about 10 seconds to disinfect.

 - A cup of soda added to laundry detergent acts as a fabric softening and whitener.

 - Wash off sports equipment and gear with a baking soda solution (4 tablespoons to a quart of water).

 - Using the same soda solution as in #14, scrub your automobile tires with it and rinse with plain water.

 - Sprinkle a little soda into the clothes hamper two to three times a week to fight odors.

-- Smart Housekeeping Trends In Business - Liquid Glass and other...
+- Smart Housekeeping Trends In Business - Liquid Glass, Energy Savers, and Other Wonders